microchip-pic-avr-examples/pic18f16q41-breathing-led-mplab-mcc/README.md

       + Clock Prescaler: No Prescale
     + **Slice 1 Output Settings:**
       + Mode: Left aligned mode
-      + Requested Frequency: 0.0945Khz
+      + Requested Frequency: 0.0945 kHz (94.5 Hz)

       ![PWM2_16BIT](images/Picture3.PNG)

   + CLC1
     + Mode: "AND-OR"
-    + The two PWM signals need to be connected to the top two logic gates on the CLC1 configuration.
+    + The two PWM signals need to be connected to the top two logic gates in the CLC1 configuration.
-      + Connect PWM1_16BIT to OR gate1
+      + Connect PWM1_16BIT to OR gate 1
-      + Connect PWM2_16BIT to OR gate2
+      + Connect PWM2_16BIT to OR gate 2

     ![CLC1 Configuration](images/Picture4.PNG)